lipro/lpn-doc-sphinx-primer/source/concepts/paragraphs.rst

 ##########

-The :duref:`paragraph <paragraphs>` is the most basic block in a reStructuredText document.
-Paragraphs are simply chunks of text separated by one or more blank lines.
-As in Python, indentation is significant in reStructuredText, so all lines of the same paragraph must be left-aligned to the same level of indentation.
+The :duref:`paragraph <paragraphs>` is the most basic block in a
+|reStructuredText| document.
+Paragraphs are simply chunks of text separated
+by one or more blank lines.
+As in |Python|, indentation is significant in
+|reStructuredText|, so all lines of the same paragraph must be left-aligned
+to the same level of indentation.
 General rules can be looked up under :doc:`./whitespace`.